Underactive Thyroid and Gluten Intolerance

 Gluten-Free Diet for Thyroid

-Whether you believe it or not, removing gluten has been proven to help patients with thyroid.
+Removing gluten has been proven to help patients with thyroid.
 This may be because the gluten-free diet can reduce inflammation and cause a lower inflammatory response.
-As a large proportion of sufferers with either disease, can suffer with both, gluten should be the first thing to go from your diet; if it isn’t already.

 Gluten is a protein you will find in grains such as wheat, rye, barley, and oats.
 It’s in a surprising amount of foods, so here’s some foods to avoid if this is all new to you.